EMC China Lab

 ② Electromagnetic Susceptibility (EMS): Evaluates the device's ability to resist external interference, such as electrostatic discharge immunity testing, to ensure normal functionality in complex electromagnetic environments.

-EMC testing complies with international standards, national standards, and relevant industry standards.
+emc testing complies with international standards, national standards, and relevant industry standards.

 It applies to various electronic devices but is not a dedicated requirement for electrical toys.